Track: Derwent Edge

-Location: SK 195 880 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 195 880 - Monkeyspoon OS Tracks Map - Google Aerial Map

 The bridleway below Derwent Edge, between Whinstone Lee Tor and Grindle Clough, near Ladybower and Derwent.
 Starting from the junction at Whinstone Lee Tor it heads north down a slight incline before curving with the contours for a kilometre.
 It then turns west and gets a decent slope as it drops down into Grindle Clough, after the shelter comes the steepest section before, it joins the bridleway on gravel & dirt track on the north east side of the top fork of the Ladybower Reservoir.